tonibuenter/remotequery-java/RemoteQuery/README.md

 Example
 -------

-Let us assume we have a RQ entry like
+Let us assume we have server side the following RQ Entry :
 ```
 SERVICE_ID   : 'SearchAddress'
 SERVICE_STMT : 'addressSearch select * from T_ADDRESS where city like :searchString'
 ```

-The URL
+The URL :
 ```
 http://hostname/remoteQuery/SearchAddress?searchString=Zuer%
 ```

-will get a list of addresses a RQ result format
+will get a list of addresses in the RQ result format :

 ```
 {